-In this work, we have three aims: first, to present a minimal model with a spin ensemble and a cavity, which can describe the storage process of an incoming photon with tunable decay rate and detuning of the cavity; second, to non-perturbatively describe the time evolution of this model with arbitrary input waveforms and inhomogeneous broadening distributions, including Lorentzians and Gaussians; third, to probe the optimality of the storage with simple few-parameter pulses.
-In particular, we investigate both closed-form and numerically optimized solutions, both for sequential absorption of the photon into the cavity followed by the spin ensemble, or directly from the environment into the ensemble.
-Note that our method is general beyond quantum memories and largely applicable to the wide range of applications mentioned above.
+In this work, we have three aims: first, to present a minimal model with a spin ensemble and a cavity, which can describe the storage process of an incoming photon with tunable decay rate and detuning of the cavity \cite{Wen2022}; second, to non-perturbatively describe the time evolution of this model with arbitrary input waveforms and inhomogeneous broadening distributions, including Lorentzians and Gaussians; third, to probe the optimality of the storage with simple few-parameter pulses.
+In particular, we investigate both closed-form and numerically optimised solutions, both for sequential absorption of the photon into the cavity followed by the spin ensemble, or directly from the external field into the ensemble.

-The paper is organized as follows.
+The paper is organised as follows.
 In Sec.~\ref{II}, we set notation, introduce the Hamiltonian model describing the external modes of the radiation field, and derive the input-output theory for ensemble spins in Schr\"odinger picture.
 In Sec.~ \ref{III}, we derive the exact solution to the complete time evolution of the system.
-In Sec.~\ref{IV}, we analyze the two-step sequential excitation of the cavity and spin ensemble, which is made possible by the controllability of the cavity parameters, and find a globally optimal protocol.
-In Sec.~\ref{V}, we analyze a direct, single-step approach to the excitation of the spin ensemble.
-Further optimizations using both numerical and analytical approaches are presented.
-In Sec.~\ref{VI}, we summarize our conclusions.
+In Sec.~\ref{IV}, we analyse the two-step sequential excitation of the cavity and spin ensemble, which is made possible by the controllability of the cavity parameters, and find a globally optimal protocol.
+In Sec.~\ref{V}, we investigate a direct, single-step approach to the excitation of the spin ensemble.
+Further optimisations using both numerical and analytical approaches are presented.
+In Sec.~\ref{VI}, we summarise our conclusions.
 Details supporting the main text are collected in the Appendix.